kelvin-olaiya/kelvin-olaiya/README.md

 # about:me

-I'm currently studing for my master degree in [*Computer Science and Engineering*](https://corsi.unibo.it/2cycle/ComputerScienceEngineering) @ [UniBo](https://www.unibo.it/en/homepage).
+I got my master degree in
+[*Computer Science and Engineering*](https://corsi.unibo.it/2cycle/ComputerScienceEngineering) @ [UniBo](https://www.unibo.it/en/homepage).

 I also study percussion instruments at the [Cesena Conservatory of Music](https://www.conservatoriomaderna.it/).